thephpleague/uri/README.md

 The `$data` argument can be:

 * `null`;
-* a valid component string or object for the specified URL component;
+* a valid component string for the specified URL component;
 * an object implementing the `__toString` method;
 * for `setHost`, `setPath`, `setQuery`: an `array` or a `Traversable` object;